ibpsa/project1-boptest/web/ibpsa_project_workplan.md

 to the Project, using the framework developed in Task 2 and test cases developed in Task 3.

+### Publication Acknowledgement
+Publications resulting from IBPSA Project 2 should include the following acknowledgement text:

+*This work emerged from the IBPSA Project 2, an international project conducted under the umbrella of the International Building Performance Simulation Association (IBPSA) to develop and demonstrate the Building Optimization Testing Framework (BOPTEST) for the testing, evaluating, and benchmarking of building and community energy system controls.*

 ### References

 | [ASH11] | ANSI/ASHRAE (2011).
 ANSI/ASHRAE Standard 140-2011.
 Standard Method of Test for the Evaluation of Building Energy Analysis Computer Programs.
 ASHRAE, Atlanta, GA. |